Specialism

 While they're often visually striking or historically significant, the reality is that listed buildings aren't always easy to maintain and can turn into money pits if you don't do your due diligence before making your purchase.

-In this article, we're going to detail the 29 essential questions you need to ask before purchasing a listed building, whether it's a standalone property or a flat within a listed block.
+In this article, we detail the 29 essential questions you need to ask before purchasing a listed building, whether it's a standalone property or a flat within a listed block.

 By the end, you’ll know how to approach these properties with a critical lens, ensuring your purchase is well informed rather than a recipe for financial ruin.